microsoft/OpenHack-FHIR/Challenge00-Prerequistes/ReadMe.md

 # Challenge00 - Pre-requisites

-#### This chapter lists the technical and knowledge pre-requisites to complete all challenges.
+#### This chapter lists the technical and knowledge pre-requisites needed to complete all challenges.

 ## Technical prerequisites
 Needs to be installed for Challenge01: